Basilica palladiana (english)

 The Palladian Basilica is open from 19 April 2019 to 6 January 2020, from Tuesday to Sunday.

-The terrace can be closed to public or be subject to variations with regard to the opening and closing hours in case of bad weather or due to organizational needs.
+The terrace and the bar can be closed to public or be subject to variations with regard to the opening and closing hours in case of bad weather or due to organizational needs.

 Opening hours (last entry half an hour before closing)

 from Tuesday to Sunday from 10 am to 4 pm

 Tuesday, Wednesday and Thursday and Sunday form 6 pm to 11 pm*

 Friday and Saturday from 6 pm to 1 am*